 A few years ago, whilst playing session guitar on an album in Liverpool’s Elevator Studios, Andrew made the move behind the desk taking on the role of producer.
 Since then he has worked with a wide variety of artists, producing many styles and genres, in a number of famous (and not so famous) studios.

-His background would suggest a speciality in recording bands but he is just as comfortable working with artists in a writer/producer/programmer capacity.
+His background would suggest a speciality in recording bands but he is just as comfortable working with artists in a writer/producer capacity where his multi-instrumental abilities or programming skills are put to their full use.

 Over the years Andrew has obsessively honed his skills, not only as a producer but as an engineer and mix engineer too.
 Although he is completely self-taught, he has enjoyed the pleasure of working on projects with Grammy winners’ Jimmy Hogarth, Cameron Craig and Simon Gogerly.